Adi Himelbloy: Career

 After the show, she worked in modeling for several years, until being approved as an actress for the Israeli television series HaShminiya (The Octette), in which she played the character Natasha Segovia, a young woman with an unusual talent for drawing.
 In 2006, Himelbloy participated in the Israeli drama series HaAlufa (האלופה, The Champion).
 Afterwards Himelbloy participated in the children's song contest Festigal 2006, where she performed along with other actors from HaShminiya such as Dawn Lanny-Gabay and Shira Vilensky.
 In addition, she also started appearing in TV advertisements.
-In 2007 she participated in Festigal once more and dubbed the character of April O'Neill in the Hebrew version of the animated film Teenage Mutant Ninja Turtles.
+In 2007 she participated in Festigal once more and dubbed the character of April O'Neil in the Hebrew version of the animated film Teenage Mutant Ninja Turtles.

 In 2009, Himelbloy participated in the Israeli musical Treasure Island (אי המטמון, I HaMatmon).
 She also played in the Israeli drama series The Double (הכפולה, HaKfula).
 On 29 June 2008 Himelbloy became a hostess at the Israeli Children's Channel.
 In November 2008, the Israeli sci-fi series Deus debuted on the Israeli Children's Channel, in which Himelbloy played the character Rona Merom.
 During the late 2000s, Himelbloy also modeled for the Israeli swimwear company Pilpel.

 In 2009, Himelbloy participated in the Festigal for the third time and in 2010, she hosted a talk and game show called Chuba's Angels, alongside the actress Dawn Lanny-Gabay.

 In 2010, she participated in the Israeli version of Dancing with the Stars, coming in third place.